cultureamp/kaizen-design-system/packages/stylelint-plugin/README.md

 ## Options:

-- `unusedImports: boolean` - Will report on and remove any unused kaizen imports.
+- `unusedImports: boolean` - Should the codemod report on and remove any unused kaizen imports?
+- `allowFixing: boolean` - Allows you to run stylelint fixes using the codemod, even though there may be incosistent results.

 In the example above, `severity` is used, however it is inbuilt into stylelint.
 You can set this to "warning" or "error" to treat reports of anything as ok or fatal.